asdfractal/yggdrasil-labs/README.md

 ### Wireframes
 Using the program Pencil I designed wireframes for desktop and mobile/tablet.
 The mobile/tablet are combined because there will be minimal differences in the design.
 The wireframes can be viewed [here](/wireframes/).

+### Code styling
+For consistency and readable code I am using formatters and format on save option.
+* HTML - Beautify
+* SCSS - Formate
+* JavaScript - Prettier (options)
+    * "printWidth": 88,
+    * "tabWidth": 4,
+    * "trailingComma": "all",
+    * "semi": false
+* Python - Black

+#### Rationale
+I spent quite a bit of time reading about JavaScript and Python formatting conventions and settled on this configuration for a few reasons.
+For JS, I prefer the clean look without semicolons but I understand it can cause ASI errors.
+The 'semi: false' setting of Prettier covers this and will insert them where this could occur.
+I decided to use Black as my Python formatter because I liked what I read about it and after using it I like the code it produces.
+It has a line length of 88 and solid reasoning behind this choice, I chose the same number for Prettier to be consistent across the project.
+Using pylint-django and a vscode extension called Error Lens I am notified immediately of errors in my code and this has helped me to write functional code and learn about best practices.

 ## Information Architecture